Stefan Pukatzki, PhD

 Em : email@example.com

-- Assistant Professor, Dept. of Medical Microbiology & Immunology
+- Associate Professor, Dept. of Medical Microbiology & Immunology

 My laboratory studies the interaction between microbial pathogens and their hosts.
 To cause infections, bacteria use sophisticated strategies, some of which involve virulence factors that interact with cellular components and signaling pathways of host cells.
 Part of the allure of this area of research is that it not only allows us to observe a cat-and-mouse game of attack and response over evolutionary time, but it also permits us to identify novel drug targets for alternative therapies.